This post may contain affiliate links to products I recommend. I receive a small commission at no cost to you if you make a purchase using my link.

 - 1 large egg at cool room temperature

-- 500 g homemade fruit mince or store-bought fruit mince
+- 500 g homemade fruit mince or store-bought gluten free fruit mince

 - 1 large egg, extra for an egg wash, optional